-Nationally, the average cost to install a new garage door is $1,020 with most homeowners spending between $878–$1,420, depending on the style, size, and quality you choose.
-Installing a single car garage door could cost as little as $500 to $800.
-This price includes the doors, labor, tracks, and materials.
+The average cost to install a new garage door is $1,020 with most homeowners spending between $771 and $1,420, depending on the style, size, and quality you choose.
+Installing a single car garage door costs as little as $500 to $800.
+This price includes doors, labor, tracks, and materials.
 Get free estimates from garage door companies near you.

 Garage Door Installation Cost

 The average cost to install a new single car garage door is $500 to $800, while a standard two-car garage door costs between $771 and $1,420.
 A new garage door costs between $250 and $1,500 without installation depending on the material.